lenstronomy/JAXtronomy/README.rst

 **LensModel ray-shooting**

 The table below shows how much faster JAXtronomy is compared to lenstronomy for different deflector profiles and different grid sizes.
+Some comparisons vary significantly with values of function arguments.

 .. list-table::
   :header-rows: 1